ropensci/dataaimsr/README.md

 `api_key = 'XXXX'` argument, however it is preferred that API Keys are not stored in code.

-If the environment variable `AIMS_DATA_PLATFORM_API_KEY` is stored in the user’s `.Renviron` file then that will be loaded and used automatically.
+If the environment variable `AIMS_DATAPLATFORM_API_KEY` is stored in the user’s `.Renviron` file then that will be loaded and used automatically.
 In that case the users `.Renviron` file might look like:

     AIMS_DATAPLATFORM_API_KEY=XXXXXXXXXXXXX